MADE-Apps/MADE.NET/docs/index.md

 Do you have reusable code you want to share with the world?
 </p>
 <p>
 MADE.NET is available as an open-source project on GitHub!
-Dive into the codebase and help make improvements.
+Dive into the codebase and bring your improvements.
 </p>
 <span class="button">